medicalid/medicalid.github.io/privacy.md

 ---
 # Privacy policy

-Last updated: _April 6, 2019_.
+Last updated: _May 16, 2019_.

-Medical data entered while creating profiles is only used on the device(s) where the app is installed and not shared to any third parties without your consent.
+**Medical data you save with the app is not shared with third parties and never will.**

-Depending of the version you are using, the app may require some permissions to access your contacts but also to make phone calls and send SMS.
-All permissions that are requested are solely used to enable the app purposes:
+Depending of the version you are using, the app may require permissions to access your contacts, get your location, make phone calls and send SMS.
+Permissions are requested to enable app features:

-- Accessing your contacts is needed to create contact links in the "Medical Notes" section.
+- Accessing your contacts is required to <a href="https://youtu.be/yz2F9qz7MLA">create contact links</a> in the "Medical Notes" section.
-- The permission to make phone calls enables quick calls from the lock screen.
+- The permission to make phone calls enables quick calls from your lock screen.
-- Using the premium version of the app, the send SMS permission allows sending SMS alerts in case of emergencies.
+- The send SMS permission allows sending automated SMS alerts in case of emergencies (available with the premium version only).
+- The request to get your location is required to:
+  - use the activity that shows your current location estimation from your lock screen.
+  - show nearby hospitals with Google Maps.
+  - include your GPS location and address estimation with SMS alerts.
+  - occasionally share your anonymized location with third-parties _when you use the free version of the app only_ (<a href="https://medicalid.app/needs-your-help">you can opt-out at anytime</a>).

 ## Geolocation